The Texas

 There's nothing new under the sun

 As an interesting footnote, this is not the first time a boulevard plan has been proposed as an alternative for this general corridor.
-A proposal for a Bandera/Culebra expressway on the West Side in the 1970s was met by a counter-proposal from San Antonio Mayor John Gatti for an "avenida", a concept described as a wide boulevard with bus lanes.
+A proposal for a Bandera Rd. expressway in the 1970s — which would have run from Leon Valley to downtown San Antonio — was met by a counter-proposal from San Antonio Mayor John Gatti for an "avenida", a concept described as a wide boulevard with bus lanes.
+That project was ultimately scrapped due to widespread opposition to the number of homes and businesses that would need to be cleared on the West Side to make way for the corridor.
+(More information on the Bandera Expressway is on the San Antonio Freeways Primer page.)

 Boulevard/flyover animation